 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed There is no additional washing requirement above what would normally be carried out.
+Date completed Cleaning staff will ensure adequate ventilation in the areas they are working e.g. by opening windows Laundry Items should be washed in accordance with the manufacturer's instructions.
+There is no additional washing requirement above what would normally be carried out.
 Kitchens and communal canteens It is very unlikely that COVID-19 is transmitted through food.
 However, as a matter of good hygiene practice, anyone handling food should wash their hands often with soap and water for at least 20 seconds before doing so.
 Crockery and eating utensils should not be shared.
 Clean frequently touched surfaces regularly.
-Food business operators should continue to follow the Food Standard Agency's (FSA) guidance on good hygiene practices in food preparation, Hazard Analysis and Critical Control Point (HACCP) processes and preventative practices (pre-requisite programmes (PRPs)). currently hand dryers are used.
-Settings such as special schools that generate clinical waste will continue to follow their usual waste policies.
-If our wraparound care provision is unable to implement equivalent protective measures as the school, they will remain closed for the time being.
-SW & KMB Clean frequently touched surfaces regularly.
+Food business operators should continue to follow the Food Standard Agency's (FSA) guidance on good hygiene practices in food preparation, Hazard Analysis and Critical Control Point (HACCP) processes and preventative practices (pre-requisite programmes (PRPs)).
+Bathrooms Clean frequently touched surfaces regularly.
 Ensure suitable hand washing facilities are available including running water, liquid soap and paper towels or hand driers.
 Where cloth towels are used, these should be for individual use and laundered in accordance with washing instructions.
-Waste Waste does not need to be segregated unless an individual in the setting shows symptoms of or tests positive for COVID-19 Dispose of routine waste as normal, placing any used
+Waste Waste does not need to be segregated unless an individual in the setting shows symptoms of or tests positive for COVID-19 Dispose of routine waste as normal, placing any used cloths or wipes and used PPE in 'black bag' waste bins.
+You do not need to put them in an extra bag or store them SW & KMB